-CONTROL ndicate which procedures are in place to control the identified risk MEASURES the departmental written Arrangement for MH is followed the supervisor has attended a MH risk assessment course all tasks are within reasonable limits, persons physically unsuited to the MH task are prohibited from such activities all persons performing MH tasks are adequately trained equipment components will be assembled on site any MH task outside the competence of staff will be done by contractors
+CONTROL Indicate which procedures are in place to control the identified risk MEASURES the departmental written Arrangement for MH is followed the supervisor has attended a MH risk assessment course all tasks are within reasonable limits, persons physically unsuited to the MH task are prohibited from such activities all persons performing MH tasks are adequately trained equipment components will be assembled on site any MH task outside the competence of staff will be done by contractors

 MANUAL HANDLING (MH) Do MH activities take place?
-NO If 'No' move to next hazard If 'Yes' use space below to identify and assess any risks e.g. lifting, carrying, moving large or heavy equipment, physical unsuitability for the task.
-Examples of risk: stra ain, cuts, broken bones.
+NO If 'No' move If 'Yes' use s any risks to next hazard pace below to identify and assess e.g. lifting, carrying, moving large or heavy equipment, physical unsuitability for the task.
+Examples of risk: str ain, cuts, broken bones.
 Is the risk high / medium / low?